 Active duty members of the United States military who have been served with divorce paperwork may request a stay of the proceedings pursuant to the Servicemembers' Civil Relief Act.
 (SCRA) The purpose of the SCRA is to allow members of the U.S. military to focus on their duties defending the country without worrying about how missing a court date could affect their case.

 If you are served with paperwork for a divorce, it is important to act right away.
 Even if you are deployed overseas, you will be expected to notify the court if you are requesting a stay of the proceedings pursuant to the SCRA.
 The SCRA can help you obtain a stay of the proceedings during your time on active duty and for a short period of time after you return from active duty.

 Benefits of Hiring an Attorney

 It is important to consult an attorney with knowledge about how a military divorce is different than a civilian divorce so that your rights are protected.
-A spouse who is married to a member of the military may be entitled to rights and benefits that they would be entitled to in a civilian divorce.
+A spouse who is married to a member of the military may be entitled to rights and benefits that they would not be entitled to in a civilian divorce.